History of Las Vegas: Other developments

 The Sundance hotel-casino opened in 1980, and would be last new resort built in the downtown area for the next 40 years.
 Jan Laverty Jones was elected in 1991 as Las Vegas' first female mayor, serving two terms.
 She supported the creation of the Fremont Street Experience, an effort to improve downtown visitation.
 Completed in 1995, the project converted a portion of Fremont Street into a pedestrian mall covered by a neon canopy.
 A year later, the city established the Neon Museum to preserve its historic neon signage.

 Although eligible for a third term as mayor, Jones chose not to run again.
 She was succeeded by criminal defense attorney Oscar Goodman, who had represented alleged mob members for 30 years.
 Elected in 1999, Goodman served three terms.
 He was succeeded by his wife, Carolyn Goodman, after she won the 2011 mayoral race.
 She also served three terms, the last one ending in 2024.
 (Note: Carolyn Goodman served an additional year as the result of a 2019 state law, which moved subsequent Las Vegas mayoral races to even-numbered years.)
 A major focus of the Goodmans was downtown redevelopment, including the World Market Center and a vacant 61-acre property which became Symphony Park.
 An arts district, officially known as 18b The Las Vegas Arts District, would also be established.

-Air travel to Las Vegas temporarily decreased after the September 11 attacks, and resorts laid off between 12,000 and 15,000 employees over the next two weeks.
+Air travel to Las Vegas temporarily decreased after the September 11 attacks, and resorts laid off between 12,000 and 15,000 employees over the following two weeks.
 Gaming revenue and hotel occupancy fell briefly, and numerous properties offered discounted room rates to attract visitors.

 A high-rise condominium boom began in 2003, following the success of Park Towers and Turnberry Place.
 Many projects went unbuilt and would be canceled by 2006, due to rising construction costs and limited workers.

 Wynn opened his next resort, Wynn Las Vegas, on the Strip in April 2005.
 It was built on the former site of the historic Desert Inn.
 At a cost of $2.7 billion, the Wynn surpassed Bellagio as the world's most expensive resort.

 Las Vegas celebrated its centennial in May 2005, with various concerts and events, including a revival of the Helldorado Days festival.

 Red Rock Resort, developed by Station Casinos, opened in Summerlin in 2006.
 The resort was among the early components of Downtown Summerlin, a mixed-use project on 400 acre.